 What sets latex apart from other pillow fillings?
 Here are the top three benefits of sleeping on a latex pillow:

-- Latex pillows sleep cool.
-Latex is also great for if you tend to sleep hot.
+Latex is also great if you tend to sleep hot.
 Because it has an open-cell structure, latex is extremely breathable and sleeps cooler than memory foam.

 What kind of latex pillow is right for you?

 When buying a latex pillow, look for one that is 100% natural latex.
 Latex blend pillows are mixed with polyurethane foam, which doesn’t perform the same way or have the same beneficial qualities as natural latex.

 Within the natural latex category, you’ll find two different types: Dunlop and Talalay, each with a distinct feel.
 Latex in pillows is also typically either shredded or solid.
 Here’s what that means in practical terms.

 Dunlop latex vs. Talalay latex

 Dunlop and Talalay refer to two different processes of turning liquid latex into foam.
 The Dunlop method has been used since the late 1920s, while the Talalay method was developed during World War II.